-During the next spring, officials Granger in command of the Cavalry Division of the newly created Army of the Mississippi, under the command of Major General John Pope.
+During the next spring, officials placed Granger in command of the Cavalry Division of the newly created Army of the Mississippi, under the command of Major General John Pope.
 On March 14, 1862, the Army of the Mississippi forced the withdrawal of Confederate troops from New Madrid, Missouri to Island No. 10 on the Mississippi River.
 Then, with the help of Flag Officer Andrew Hull Foote’s naval forces, the Yankees subdued the Confederate garrison on the island on April 7, 1862, taking nearly 7,000 prisoners, while suffering fewer than 100 casualties.
 Pope’s victory gave the Union control of the river as far south as Memphis, Tennessee.
 During the operation, the War Department promoted Granger to brigadier general of volunteers on March 26, 1862.

 Siege of Corinth